equalitie/Caislean/doc/role-doc/letsencrypt.md

 This role configures nginx to use certificates issued by [Let's Encrypt](https://letsencrypt.org/) instead of certificates signed by your own authority as installed by Caislean's role `tls`.
-The advantage is that Let's Encrypt certificates are trusted by most browsers so visitors to your website won't see an untrusted certificate warning.
+The advantage is that Let's Encrypt certificates are trusted by most client software so visitors to your website won't see an untrusted certificate warning.

 Use of this role implies acceptance of the Let's Encrypt Subscriber Agreement.
 This is available here: <https://letsencrypt.org/repository/>